cheinisch/minniark/README.md

 ### Docker Container

-You can also install lensfolio via Docker.
+You can also install Minniark via Docker.
 The easiest way to do this is with the following commands:
 ```
-mkdir lensfolio
+mkdir minniark
-cd lensfolio
+cd minniark
-curl -o docker-compose.yml https://raw.githubusercontent.com/cheinisch/lensfolio/refs/heads/main/docker/docker-compose.yml
+curl -o docker-compose.yml https://raw.githubusercontent.com/cheinisch/minniark/refs/heads/main/docker/docker-compose.yml
 docker-compose up -d
 ```

 Once the container has been deployed, it can be accessed at `http://localhost:8080`.
 The port can be changed in docker-compose.yml.

-You can find more details about the Docker installation at [https://lensfolio.app](https://lensfolio.app).
+You can find more details about the Docker installation at [https://minniark.app](https://minniark.app).

 If you want to customize the docker-compose yourself, you can find it in the repo under /docker.